All Episodes

 Your driver's license, health card, social security card, retirement benefits, a membership card at the library, passport.

-I mean, it's it's just insane.
+I mean, it's just insane.

 But of course, the purpose, just so you know, the purpose of digital IDs is so that the government can label you problematic and people can deny you services, right?

-Uh it's you know, basic commie social credit stuff, right?
+It's, you know, basic commie social credit stuff, right?

 That's the general idea.

-Uh it has nothing to do, of course, with trying to help anyone out.
+It has nothing to do, of course, with trying to help anyone out.

-Uh i i i you won't be able to work if you don't have a digital ID.
+You won't be able to work if you don't have a digital ID.

-It's like so they'll just they will prevent they will prevent you from working.
+It's like, so they'll just, they will prevent, they will prevent you from working.

 Thank you for the donation, Adam.